RobinBrouwer/gritter/README.md

 ### gflash

 The `gflash` helper is a different kind of `flash[:notice]` message.
-It uses the `add_gritter` helper and the default images used in this plugin.
+It uses the `add_gritter` helper and the default images used in this gem.
-It uses a session to remember the flash messages.
+It saves the messages in `session[:gflash]`.
+It also saves the messages inside the Rails flash messages (`flash` and `flash.now`).

 Add the following inside your controller action:

     def create
+      @product = Product.new(product_params)
+      if @product.save
-      gflash :success => "The product has been created successfully!" end
+        gflash :success => "The product has been created successfully!" redirect_to(@product)
+      else
+        gflash :now, :error => "Something went wrong." render("new")
+      end
+    end

+You can add `:now` to add the flash message to `flash.now` as well.

 Now you can add the following to your layout view inside the body-tag:

     <%= gflash %>

-The flash-message will be shown with 'success.png' as the image and 'Success' as the title.
+The flash-message will be shown with 'success.png' as the image and 'Success' as the title when the product is saved.
 To change the title you can add the following to the `gflash` helper inside the layout:

     <%= gflash :success => "It has been successful!" %>